THE CREATIVE INSPIRATION FOR YOUR IDEAS

 Held a number of design related position since joining Toyota Motor Corporation became Executive Vice President of Lexus International in April 2016

-Your entry for Lexus Design Award 2017 will be accepted from August 10 through October 16 at designboom.com
+Entry for submission was accepted for Lexus Design Award 2017 during Aug 10th through October 16th at designboom.com

 ANNOUNCEMENT OF WINNERS Early 2017